 The general rule is that actual damages are all that can be recovered- a fancy upgrade to a piece of equipment might not be in that category.
 But additionally, there are separate Maryland and federal laws regarding withholding pay from an employee (as opposed to demanding they pay).

 I'm a supervisor in Maryland, and already overwhelmed with 60-80 hours of work/wk.
 Can my employer keep loading on responsibilities without any limits?
 And if I say that's not my job or I'm already overwhelmed with work, they can terminate me?
-Basically, I worked my way up and proved to be...
+Basically, I worked my way up and...
 Read more »

 There are limits to how much an employer can get away with.
 One question is if the employee is appropriately classified as exempt, given their overall duties and responsibilities.
 Another is if the employee is actually performing two separate jobs (one exempt, and the other non-exempt), and...Read more »